Bachelor of Visual Arts |

 February

-July What You StudyYou will studyIn the first semester, you will gain experience in each of the studio disciplines listed below.
+July - Advanced Entry Only What You StudyYou will studyIn the first semester, you will gain experience in each of the studio disciplines listed below.
 This will be supported by visual arts courses in Studio Methodologies, and Art History and Theory that will introduce you to a range of key skills in art-making and research.
 In the second semester, you will extend your knowledge in two of these studio areas and continue with Art History and Theory.
 In the second year, you will specialise in a single studio subject, developing your core skills and techniques, experimenting widely and engaging with critical debates as you move towards more independent learning in your chosen area.
 You will also continue to study Art History and Theory, and Studio Methodologies.
 In your final year, you will extend your art practice into a sustained body of work for presentation in a public exhibition.
 The Studio Research and Professional Methodologies courses provide critical, historical and vocational contexts for the development of your studio project in your final year.
 Specialist Studio DisciplinesStudy Ceramics Study Electronic Arts Study Jewellery and Metalsmithing Study Painting Study Photography Study Print Study Sculpture Develop a sculptural language through studio workshops focusing on drawing, form and spatial analysis.
 This department is equipped to international standards with separate workshops for wood, metal and plastics fabrication, a modelling and casting studio and specialist facilities for ceramic shell bronze casting, metal forging, vacuum forming and spray painting.
 Study Textiles Qualification structureYear one

 Year two